yacademy/yacademy.github.io/fellowship-program.md

 * You will be expected to be fluent at setting up test environments, and run toolings.

-* You are not required to have had experience in auditing or coding in the Web3 space, but you must be **proficient in software engineering** generally (hence, Web2 developers are welcome to apply)
+* You are not required to have experience in auditing in the Web3 space, but you must be **proficient in software engineering** and understand the basics of solidity.
+Please note that as the yAcademy fellowship continues getting more popular, the competition to join the program is increasing with each block.

 * The time commitment is **>=20 hours per week**.